 As a brilliant engineer and scientist, the Mechanist works to help others and his son Teo with his inventions.
-When his village was destroyed by a flood (during which Teo was crippled), the Mechanist moved his people into the nearby Northern Air Temple, and gave Teo a hang-gliding wheelchair based on Airbender designs.
+When his village was destroyed by a flood (during which Teo lost the use of his legs), the Mechanist moved his people into the nearby Northern Air Temple, and gave Teo a hang-gliding wheelchair based on Airbender designs.
 The Fire Nation eventually learned of the Mechanist and blackmailed him into creating weapons for them.
 After getting a guilt trip from Aang, the Mechanist turned against the Fire Nation.
 Now he and Teo build weapons for the resisting forces to take down their former oppressors.

 While both of them appear only a handful of times, they end up having a big role in the plot.
 Some of their designs end up being a big factor in the Fire Nation winning the Day of Black Sun.

 - Everyone Calls Him "Barkeep": No one ever mentions the Mechanist's real name.

 - Fingore: Played for laughs.
 The Mechanist has three wooden fingers.
 One for each failed attempt at creating a knife sharpener.

 - Gadgeteer Genius: The Mechanist is capable of creating a number of Schizo Tech contraptions like tanks, hot air balloons, and even submarines.

 - Genius Cripple: The Machinist is a downplayed version- he has several prosthetic fingers from his failed attempts to create a finger-safe knife sharpener.

 - Graceful in Their Element: Teo in the air.

 - Handicapped Badass: Teo lost the use of his legs but is an expert on his flying wheelchair.